willjthorp/lab-angular-recipes/README.md

 Setup the Angular router.

-When navigating to the home(`/`) route, display the list of drinks.
+When navigating to the home(`/`) route, display the list of dishes.

 In addition, create a route and component for a single recipe's details page.